wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-evaluate/includes/evaluation-mode.md

 ## Getting Started with the evaluation

-To get started with the trial evaluation, launch the [Office 365 Security & Compliance portal](https://protection.office.com/homepage).
+To get started with the trial evaluation, launch the [Microsoft 365 Defender portal](https://security.microsoft.com).

 There are three ways you can find the Defender for Office 365 evaluation setup up card.